heriwr/heriwr.github.io/docs/core-rules/plain-term-rules.md

 Armour is consumable.
 Your opponent will roll to see where they hit.
 When a piece of armour is struck, roll 1d6 and if the result is 1, that piece of armour is gone.
 If you aren't wearing armour, you roll on the **Death and Dismemberment** table for that area.
 For example, any roll of 6 to an unarmoured head is an instant kill, regardless of Life.

+So, if you have chest armour, a shield and a helmet you have three Armour.
+You can choose for your shield to shatter in place of taking full damage - useful if you've just been struck by an enchanted weapon for 12 damage!

 ## Combat